Connexionsbuses: Depots

 As of May 2022, the company operates from a single depot in Tockwith.

 Vehicles

 As of June 2022, the fleet consists of 40 buses.
-The fleet consists mainly of diesel-powered single and double-deck buses manufactured by Scania.
+The fleet consists mainly of diesel-powered single manufactured by Optare and Scania and double-deck buses (Mostly second hand) manufactured by Scania.

 Wetherby Bus War

 In 2011, the company became involved in a bus war with Transdev Harrogate & District.
 It concerned bus services operating in and around the market town of Wetherby.

 Preservation

 Alongside service buses, the company also maintain a fleet of preserved heritage vehicles.
 As of October 2019, this consisted of a fleet of nine vehicles manufactured between 1971 and 1999 – most of which originally operated in and around Yorkshire.